-For fiscal year 2023, the ratio of the median of the annual total compensation of all of the Company's employees other than the Company's President and CEO ("Median Annual Compensation") to the combined annual total compensation of Mr. Moon, the Company's current President and CEO, and Mr. Mao, the Company's former President and former CEO, ("CEO Compensation") was 16.92 to 1.
+For fiscal year 2024, the ratio of the median of the annual total compensation of all of the Company's employees other than the Company's President and CEO ("Median Annual Compensation") to the combined annual total compensation of Mr. Moon, the Company's President and CEO ("CEO Compensation") was 25.16 to 1.
 This ratio is a reasonable estimate calculated in a manner consistent with Item 402(u) of Regulation S-K using the data and assumptions summarized below.
 In this summary, the Company refers to the employee who received such Median Annual Compensation, who was selected in a manner consistent with Item 402(u) of Regulation S-K, as the "Median Employee."
-For purposes of this disclosure, the date used to identify the Median Employee was December 31, 2023 (the "Determination Date") and the 2023 Median Annual Compensation was \$126,265, which was calculated by totaling all applicable elements of compensation of the Company's Median Employees in accordance with Item 402(c)(2)(x) of Regulation S-K for fiscal year 2023.
+For purposes of this disclosure, the date used to identify the Median Employee was December 31, 2024 (the "Determination Date") and the 2024 Median Annual Compensation of the Company's Median Employees in accordance with Item 402(c)(2)(x) of Regulation S-K for fiscal year 2024.

 When calculating the Median Annual Compensation, the Company first determined its U.S. and non-U.S. employee population as of the Determination Date.
-The Company then measured the compensation of these 253 employees, which represented all full-time employees using the employee's 1) annualized base wage; 2) value of equity compensation awarded; and 3) non-equity compensation earned in 2023.
+The Company then measured the compensation of these 239 employees, which represented all full-time employees using the employee's 1) annualized base wage; 2) value of equity compensation awarded; and 3) non-equity compensation earned in 2024.

-The CEO Compensation for purposes of this disclosure represents the sum of the annualized base salary for Mr. Moon and Mr. Mao prorated for the period of service reported for Mr. Moon and Mr. Mao under the "Base Salaries of Named Executive Officers Table" and the sum of the value of equity awards and non-equity compensation earned, reported under the "Summary Compensation Table" for fiscal year 2023.
+The CEO Compensation for purposes of this disclosure represents the annualized base salary for Mr. Moon under the "Base Salaries of Named Executive Officers Table" and the sum of the value of equity awards and non-equity compensation earned, reported under the "Summary Compensation Table" for fiscal year 2024.